-Italy passes Monte dei Paschi state rescue into law
+CORRECTED-Italy passes Monte dei Paschi state rescue into law

 1 Min Read

+(Corrects second paragraph to show that overall recapitalisation is worth 8.3 bln euros)

-ROME (Reuters) - Italy published a decree on Friday authorising a state recapitalization of Monte dei Paschi di Siena, formally bringing the rescue of the country's fourth-biggest bank into effect.
+ROME, July 28 (Reuters) - Italy published a decree on Friday authorising a state recapitalisation of Monte dei Paschi di Siena, formally bringing the rescue of the country's fourth-biggest bank into effect.

 The rescue will include a new share issue for 4.5 billion euros ($5.3 billion) as part of a debt-to-equity swap, and the state will plough in a further 3.85 billion euros, the text published on the official legislative website showed.